-Dr Rachael Richardson is a Senior Research Fellow at the Bionics Institute.
+A/Prof Rachael Richardson is a Senior Research Fellow at the Bionics Institute, and Associate Professor in the Medical Bionics Department, University of Melbourne.
 She has a background in molecular biology (Walter and Eliza Hall Institute) and hearing science (Bionics Institute).
 Her current research projects have the common goal of protecting and regenerating sensory cells in the cochlea after hearing loss.
 She is interested in the use of gene therapy techniques to express therapeutic proteins such as neurotrophins and transcription factors in specific cells of the cochlea.
 These factors have the potential to protect cochlear neurons and hair cells and even to promote the regeneration of these cells after hearing loss.
 Her work is published in high ranking peer reviewed journals.

-Dr Richardson collaborates with senior researchers in the field of cochlear implantation, hearing research and biomedical engineering, including Prof. Stephen O’Leary, Prof Paul Stoddart, Dr Andrew Wise and Dr James Fallon.
+A/Prof Richardson collaborates with senior researchers in the field of cochlear implantation, hearing research and biomedical engineering, including Prof. Stephen O’Leary, Prof Paul Stoddart, A/Prof Andrew Wise and A/Prof James Fallon.
 She collaborates with research leaders from the University of Washington, Swinburne University and the University of Wollongong.
 She supervises PhD, honours and undergraduate students and is currently accepting new students.

 Research fields of interest

 Protecting and regenerating sensory cells (auditory nerves and cochlear hair cells) after hearing loss

 Protection of residual hearing during cochlear implantation